Allan Chapman (historian)

-Allan Chapman FRAS (born 30 May 1946) is a British historian of science.
+Allan Chapman (30 May 1946 – 21 January 2026) was a British historian of science.

-Biography
+Life and career

-Allan Chapman was born in Swinton, Lancashire, England and grew up in the Pendlebury and Clifton districts of the then Swinton and Pendlebury borough.
+Allan Chapman was born in Swinton, Lancashire, England on 30 May 1946.
+He grew up in the Pendlebury and Clifton districts of the then Swinton and Pendlebury borough.
 Having attended the local Cromwell Road Secondary Modern School for Boys, Sefton Road, Pendlebury (1957–1962), he then gained his first degree from the University of Lancaster.
 Subsequently, he undertook a history of science DPhil at Wadham College, Oxford.
-He is a historian by training and his special interests are astronomy and scientific biography.
+He was a historian by training and his special interests were astronomy and scientific biography.

 Dr. Allan Chapman 18th century style silhouette by Carlos Fuentes y Espinosa.

-Chapman has been based at the University of Oxford for most of his career, as a member of the Faculty of History, based at Wadham College.
-He is an accomplished lecturer and public speaker (including as visiting professor at Gresham College in London).
+Chapman had been based at the University of Oxford for most of his career, as a member of the Faculty of History, based at Wadham College.
+He was an accomplished lecturer and public speaker (including as visiting professor at Gresham College in London).
 In January 1994, he delivered the Royal Society history of science Wilkins Lecture, on the subject of Edmund Halley.

-He is also a television presenter, notably Gods in the Sky, covering astronomical religion in early civilisations, and Great Scientists, presenting the lives of five of the greatest thinkers.
+He was also a television presenter, notably Gods in the Sky, covering astronomical religion in early civilisations, and Great Scientists, presenting the lives of five of the greatest thinkers.
 Not averse to other forms of television, he also participated in the TV quiz University Challenge – The Professionals as part of the Royal Astronomical Society team, broadcast in June–July 2006.

-Chapman formerly taught the study abroad programme of Eurospring for Minnesota State University, Moorhead, Minnesota, USA and Bemidji State University, Bemidji, Minnesota, USA.
-This responsibility has since been handed off to BSU professor Pat Donnay.
+Chapman taught the study abroad programme of Eurospring for Minnesota State University, Moorhead, Minnesota, and Bemidji State University, Bemidji, Minnesota.
+This responsibility was later handed to BSU professor Pat Donnay.

-He has written many books including biographies such as England's Leonardo on Robert Hooke.
+He wrote many books including biographies such as England's Leonardo on Robert Hooke.